r-devel/translations/Nepali-specific-translations.md

 13. Seek Feedback:

-If possible, seek feedback from native Arabic speakers who are also familiar with programming to ensure the translations make sense in the intended context.
+If possible, seek feedback from native Nepali speakers who are also familiar with programming to ensure the translations make sense in the intended context.

 14. Revise and Update: